oOperaho/Verz/README.md

 # Verz
-A CLI app to get information from subreddits
+A CLI app to get information from subreddits.